 ASPA is responsible for the administration of undergraduate academic policy as well as the collaborative review of petition processes to ensure timely, fair and equitable decisions in support of student success.

-The Honors College is an integral part of the UMBC community, offering talented students a challenging and interdisciplinary academic program within the broader university.
+The Honors College is an integral part of the UMBC community, offering talented students a challenging and interdisciplinary academic program within the broader university. and interdisciplinary academic program within the broader university. and interdisciplinary academic program within the broader university.

 Interdisciplinary Studies (INDS) serves UMBC students whose interests and professional goals reach beyond the boundaries of a traditional major.
 In-depth advising combines with a core curriculum to help students design and implement unique, interdisciplinary degrees.